vokegpu/standard/README.md

 Most recent version must be always at end.
 With auto-release, we can describe a complete history-change and details.

+#### Official Release

+For projects where official releases exists, for example a complete architectured-model library/application, the version must be separated between Milestones.

+Each milestone must be a complete new version, and the master branch should be buildable, each issue should upgrade a minor or a patch, and a complete milestone should upgrade a major version.

+`Milestone.Feature.Fix` or `Major.Minor.Patch`: a `Milestone` should be the milestone name, `Feature` can be anything new, and a `Fix` can be a hotfix, fix, patch, performance fix etc.

+Each new issue completed and squashed on Master, is a new release.

 ### Use-Case